Cockroach Identification & Control

 Cockroaches are pervasive household pests, especially in dense urban environments like New York City.
 According to the 2021 American Housing Survey, nearly 1 in 6 New Yorkers reported seeing cockroaches in their homes (compared to 1 in 9 households nationally).

-The best way to get rid of cockroaches is by maintaining good sanitation practices and addressing conditions that attract them in the first place.
-Eliminating sources of food and water, sealing up gaps and openings, and decluttering can all help prevent and manage cockroach infestations.
+The best way to get rid of cockroaches is through proper sanitation and addressing the conditions that attract them.
+Reducing food and water sources, sealing gaps and openings, and decluttering are key steps in preventing and managing infestations.

 Behavior

-Cockroaches are opportunistic feeders that are primarily active at night.
-They readily consume all kinds of organic matter, including starches, sugars, and grease.
-They will even eat glue, toothpaste, soap, cardboard, hair, fingernails, and other dead cockroaches.
+Cockroaches are opportunistic feeders and primarily active at night.
+They consume all kinds of organic matter, including starches, sugars, grease, and even non-food items like glue, toothpaste, cardboard, hair, and dead cockroaches.

 Risks

-While cockroaches don’t directly harm humans or transmit diseases, they carry bacteria on their bodies which may contaminate food and surfaces.
-Additionally, their shed skins and droppings can trigger allergic reactions in sensitive individuals.
+While cockroaches don’t directly harm humans, they carry bacteria that can contaminate food and surfaces.
+Furthermore, their shed skins and droppings may also trigger allergic reactions in sensitive individuals.

 Identification